Tire Identification & Tread Measurement

 With One-Shot Sidewall Enabled

-- The One-Shot Sidewall scanner opens immediately.
-Align the full tire sidewall within the blue overlay for optimal results.
+- Align the full tire sidewall within the on-screen overlay for optimal results.

 With One-Shot Sidewall Disabled